mksaraf/kubernetes-lab-tutorial/content/basics.md

     po/nginx-76b7c8fff4-pm5rp   1/1       Running   0          2m        10.38.5.140   kubew05

 Now there is a new replica set now taking control of the pods.
 This replica set control new pods having image ``nginx:1.13``.
 The old replica set is still there and can be used in case of downgrade.

+To downgrade, undo the rollout

+    kubectl rollout undo deploy nginx

+This will report the deploy to the previous state.

 When the strategy update is set to ``type: Recreate``, all existing Pods are killed before new ones are created.
 The Recreate strategy causes all old pods to be deleted first and then the new ones are created.
 This strategy should be used only when the application does not support running multiple versions in parallel and requires the old version to be stopped completely before the new one is started.